-USSG §2L1.1(a)(1) (base offense level of 25 if alien was inadmissible under 18 U.S.C. § 1182(a)(3), relating to seeking to enter the United States to engage in espionage, sabotage, or the overthrow of the government); §2L1.1(a)(2) (base offense level of 23 if alien previously was deported after aggravated felony conviction).
-25 USSG §2L1.1(b).

-Each specific offense characteristic is discussed further below.
+USSG §2L1.1(a)(1) (base offense level of 25 if alien was inadmissible under 18 U.S.C. § 1182(a)(3), relating to seeking to enter the United States to engage in espionage, sabotage, or the overthrow of the government); §2L1.1(a)(2) (base offense level of 23 if alien previously was deported after aggravated felony conviction). - (8) involuntary detention of an alien through coercion or threat in connection with a demand for payment; or harboring an alien for the purpose of prostitution; and - (9) commercial transportation of large groups in a life-threatening manner.25 Each specific offense characteristic is discussed further below.
 3. Cross Reference Section 2L1.1(c)(1) provides that if the conduct resulted in the death of another, the appropriate homicide guideline should be applied.26 C. Specific Guideline Application Issues 1.
 Section 2L1.1(b)(1)-Lack of Profit Motive If (A) the offense was committed other than for profit, or the offense involved the smuggling, transporting, or harboring only of the defendant's spouse or child . . . , and (B) the base offense level is determined under subsection (a)(3), decrease by 3 levels.^{27} The defendant has the burden of establishing that he is entitled to a reduction under §2L1.1(b)(1).28 Courts have declined to apply the 3-level reduction even when there is no evidence of a monetary payment from the alien.
-For example, the reduction may not apply where the defendant did not receive payment from the alien but received government benefits based on representations that the illegal alien was her child, and the alien performed household work in the defendant's home.29 Further, as discussed in Application Note 1, committing the offense "other than for profit" means both that there was no payment and no expectation of payment.30 2.
-Section 2L1.1(b)(2)-Number of Aliens If the offense involved the smuggling, transporting, or harboring of six or more unlawful aliens, increase 31 Section 2L1.1(b)(2) provides for increases of three, six, or nine levels based on the number of aliens smuggled, transported, or harbored.32 Consistent with this graduated USSG §2L1.1(c)(1); see also United States v.
+For example, the reduction may not apply where the defendant did not receive payment from the alien but received government benefits based on representations that the illegal alien was her child, and the alien performed household work in the defendant's home.29 Further, as discussed in Application Note 1, committing the offense "other than for profit" means both that there was no payment and no expectation of payment.30 25 USSG §2L1.1(b).

+USSG §2L1.1(c)(1); see also United States v.
 Escobedo-Moreno, 781 Fed.
 App'x 312, 314-18 (5th Cir.
 2019) (per curiam) (cross reference under §2L1.1(c) to §2A1.2 for second-degree murder proper where the defendant's conduct crossed the extreme recklessness threshold: alien suffocated while hiding inside a compartment in the cab of the commercial vehicle, compartment was barely large enough to hold a human, and there was a substantial possibility the alien would not be able to contort his body as needed to escape or move enough to access the cellphone in the compartment for assistance).
 27 USSG §2L1.1(b)(1).

-28 See, e.g., United States v.
+See, e.g., United States v.
 Al Nasser, 555 F.3d 722, 732-33 (9th Cir.
 2009) (reduction did not apply even though defendant did not personally profit because he was part of scheme to transport aliens for money and knew aliens had paid someone to transport them).
 29 See United States v.
 McClure-Potts, 908 F.3d 30, 36 (3d Cir.
 2018).
 30 USSG §2L1.1, comment. (n.1).